 |8.||Olympus E-M1 II||Y||stereo / mono||Y||Y||micro||3.0||Y||-||-|

 |9.||Olympus PEN-F||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |14.||Panasonic GX7||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-Both the TG-5 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the TG-5 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus TG-5 Manual (free pdf) or the online Panasonic GX8 Manual.
+Further information on the features and operation of the TG-5 and GX8 can be found, respectively, in the Olympus TG-5 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus TG-5 or the Panasonic GX8 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.